Skimmia japonica: Varieties and cultivars

 S. japonica var. lutchuensis, and S. japonica var. orthoclada.
 The male and female individuals of S. japonica were originally thought to represent different species: S. fragrantissima or S. fragrans (male) and S. oblata (female).

 The varieties of Skimmia japonica can be separated by growth habit and leaf size.
 Plants that spread rather than grow upright, reaching only 0.3–1 m in height and carrying leaves 4–7 cm long and 1.5–2.5 cm wide, belong to var. intermedia.
 Among these, forma repens is distinguished by flat leaves.
 The plants that grow erect, usually 0.6–2 m tall, and bear larger leaves 7–13 cm long and 2.5–4 cm wide fall into two groups.
 When the leaves are narrow—ranging from oblong-oblanceolate to narrowly obovate—and measure 2.5–3.5 cm across, the plants represent var. japonica, which extends from the southern Kuriles southward to Kyushu, including Yakushima.
 Plants with broader, widely oblanceolate leaves 3–6 cm wide and bisexual flowers, confined to the Ryukyu Islands, correspond to var. lutchuensis.
 The fruits of S. japonica are red except in S. japonica var. intermedia. f. leucocarpa, which produces white drupes.

 Along with Skimmia anquetilia, S. japonica is a likely parent species of Skimmia × confusa.
 Another hybrid, called S. foremanii, was developed in the 1870s by the Scottish nurseryman Foreman, but has apparently not survived beyond a few generations; it was said to be a cross between S. japonica var. japonica and S. japonica var. reevesiana, but this is unlikely because the former is diploid (2n=30) and the latter tetraploid (2n=60), which would mean that the resulting hybrid would have been triploid and thus sterile.

-The cultivar 'Fragrans' has received the Royal Horticultural Society's Award of Garden Merit.
+The cultivar 'Rubella' has received the Royal Horticultural Society's Award of Garden Merit.

 The cultivars 'Fragrans', 'Nymans', and 'Rubella' have gained the Royal Horticultural Society's Award of Garden Merit.
 Other cultivars include 'Veitchii', 'Oblata', 'Macrophylla', and 'Bronze Knight'.